micovery/apigee-java-callout-aws-signature-v4/README.md

 * x-amz-date
 * authorization

-The value of the headers are computed dynamically based on the content of the request object as well as the AWS key and secret key.
+The value of the headers is computed dynamically based on the content of the request object as well as the AWS key and secret key.
 Behind the scenes it leverages [Amazon's SDK for Java](https://aws.amazon.com/sdk-for-java/) to compute these values.